Skip to main content

 Course Requirements

 The Ph.D. requires a minimum of 10 courses (30 credits) for students entering the program without an M.A.
 This includes 2 required courses.
 All coursework must be completed with a minimum of a 3.6 GPA (see Satisfactory Progress).
-Students are required to take ENGL601: “Literary Research and Critical Contexts”; and ENGL611: “Approaches to College Composition” as part of their 10 course requirement.
-Students are also strongly encouraged to take ENGL602: “Critical Theory and Literary Criticism” as a part of their course of study.
+Students are required to take ENGL601: “Introduction to Graduate Studies”; and ENGL611: “Approaches to College Composition” as part of their 10 course requirement.
 In addition, students will select a minimum of 8 additional graduate courses.
 The degree assumes conversance with the major body of English and American literature as well as familiarity with bibliography, research methods and other necessary tools of the trade.

 Students may take up to 2 independent-study courses to fulfill 600-level electives.
 Students interested in taking an independent-study course for elective credit should collaborate with their professor in writing up an intended course of study and file it with the Graduate Office for approval by the DGS before the first day of classes each semester.
 Please see the form here.